-The Aleph catalogue contains UCT's collection of books and materials.
+The new UCT Library catalogue, Primo, is a collection of books and a variety of other materials for you to search on.
 You can either locate a specific book or search for books around specific topics.

-To open Aleph - you can click on the 'Catalogue (Aleph)' link under 'Search and find' or use the link in the grey menu bar on the home page.
+To open Primo - you can click on the 'Primo' link under 'Search and find' or use the link in the grey menu bar on the home page.

 You can search by topic just using the basic search and the boolean operators AND, OR, NOT.